ACTIVITIES IN 2016

 Distribution of Folder and CD by DGLR.

-As in 2013 and 2014, I'd like to offer only the complete Short Course for e. g. industry or organizations of higher education.
+I prefer to offer the complete Short Course for e. g. industry or organizations of higher education.
 The course can run as an in-house course at the customer's premises.
 Please bring forward your ideas!
 There is enough flexibility to adapt the content of the course and the timing to your needs.
+My activities since 2013 give examples how this can be worked out.

 Prof. Dr.-Ing.
 Dieter Scholz, MSME